 When I first started to write this story, almost two months ago, everything was simple.
 I got wind that Late Night Special was getting ready to release their second album; one that I had known they were working on for quite some time.
 They released their first single, entitled “Disco”, off of it shortly thereafter, and a couple of days later, Records On The Wall hit me up to see if I’d do an interview with Fred and talk about the upcoming album release party at Amos’ South End.
 That was before the quarantine.

-stay-at-home order, the show at Amos’ had to be postponed.
+Now with the statewide stay-at-home order, the show at Amos’ had to be postponed.
 But that won’t stop Fred and Late Night Special from putting out their new album Halfway To Somewhere this Friday.

 _______________________________________